PCMDI/input4MIPs_CVs/README.md

 - password: please use your email as the password, i.e. something like "me@institute.com"
 - root directory for uploads: "incoming"

-If it is helpful, @znichollscr has a script which they use for uploads [here](https://github.com/climate-resource/CMIP-GHG-Concentration-Generation/blob/main/scripts/upload-to-ftp-server.py).
+If it is helpful, @znichollscr has a script used for uploads [here](https://github.com/climate-resource/CMIP-GHG-Concentration-Generation/blob/main/scripts/upload-to-ftp-server.py).
 Feel free to copy that (or use it as is) to upload your own files.

-##### Upload to somewhere else
+##### Upload to somewhere else (not preferred)

-Alternately, you can upload your files to a cloud service (e.g. Google Drive, Amazon S3, a file transfer service).
+Alternatively, you can upload your files to a cloud service (e.g. Google Drive, Amazon S3, a file transfer service).
 Once you have done this, please paste the link from which to download your files in the issue related to uploading the data that you made previously.
-Your files will be downloaded to the relevant place by someone else (likely @durack1).
+Your files will be downloaded to PCMDI by someone else (likely @durack1).

 #### Publishing

 This is not a step that you, as a data producer, will perform.
-However, for completeness, once the data has been received and passed validation, it will be published on the ESGF.
+However, for completeness, once the data has been received and passed validation, it will be published on the ESGF and into the [input4MIPs project](https://aims2.llnl.gov/search?project=input4MIPs).
-Once this is done, this repository's maintainers will add it to our database in `DatasetsDatabase`.
+Once this is done, the repository maintainers will add it to our database in `DatasetsDatabase`.
 This is not something that you, as a data producer, need to do.
-However, feel free to check the records that have been made and [make an issue](https://github.com/PCMDI/input4MIPs_CVs/issues/new) if you see any problems.
+However, feel free to check the records that have been made (see HTML links above) and [make an issue](https://github.com/PCMDI/input4MIPs_CVs/issues/new) if you see any problems.

 ## Contributing

-Contributing to the repository beyond the instructions above is currently a little bit of a dark art.
+Contributing to the repository beyond the instructions above is currently a dark art.
 A start is the description below.
 We hope to improve these docs over time.